 We strive for a community where all people can grow in love and faith.
 Our programs offer a deeper knowledge of the Bible, spiritual growth, and relationships that help us understand Christian community.
 Opportunities are available for all ages.

 Adult Christian Education

-Sunday Morning Lectionary Class meets each Sunday at 9 am in the Auxiliary Dining room (downstairs, adjacent to Kirkman Fellowship Hall) and explores the Lectionary scripture text for that morning’s worship service.
-This class offers a chance to dig deep and grow spiritually.
+Sunday Morning Bible Study meets each Sunday at 9am in the Fireside Room.
+This Bible Study offers a chance to dig deep and grow spiritually.
 Participants gain a sense of the rhythm and flow of the life of faith.
-Contact Chris Klein if you have questions.
+Contact Marilyn Sutton if you have questions.

 Confirmation is offered each year to youth who are in 9th grade or above.
 Using the “Big God, Big Questions” curriculum, the youth take a deeper look at their faith and what it means to be a Christian and, more specifically, a Presbyterian.
 At the end of the course, youth who would like to become members of the church are asked to prepare a Statement of Faith.
 While many youth opt to write a couple of paragraphs, the Faith Statement can take many forms and past years have seen youth write and record songs or curate a photo gallery as expressions of their faith.
 Confirmation Class is offered each year in the winter months.